JoyeBright/JoyeBright.github.io/_pages/home.md

 ---
 {% include base_path %}

-> I'm enthusiastically interested in Computer Science which its succinct definition is the study of the theory, experimentation, and engineering that form the basis for the design and use of computers.
-For me, It can be divided into two different aspects.
-In the first, working on academic scopes listed below and in the second one, server configuration and full-stack web development are my preferences.
-> Furthermore, I graduated with a Master's degree in Computer Engineering from University of Guilan in Sep 2019.
-My thesis was about "Presenting a Sentiment Analysis System Using Deep Learning on Persian Texts".
-Since entering the university, I've worked as a researcher at Guilan NLP Group, and meanwhile, I'm teaching related courses.
+> My full name is Javad PourMostafa (Pronunciation).
+I'm currently a graduate member at Guilan NLP Group and a part-time lecturer at the Computer Engineering Department of the University of Guilan.
+I graduated with an MS degree in Software Engineering from the same university in 2019.
+During the master thesis, I worked on designing sentiment analysis models using deep learning architectures for low-resources corpora.
+My academic research interests mainly centralize on NLP and Deep Learning.
+However, as non-academic affairs, I spend my time on Unix-based servers maintenance.

 My academic research interests include:
 -   Natural Language Processing (NLP)